-We tried four times to contact Earle-Sears and her office and did not get a reply.
+We tried four times to contact Earle-Sears and her office and got no reply.
 Her claim is likely based on Garland’s October 2021 order that the FBI work with local governments to help handle what he called, "a disturbing spike in harassment, intimidation, and threats of violence" against school board members and educators.

 School systems in Virginia and across the nation had seen angry protests against mandatory mask wearing for students, transgender accomodation policies and the alleged teaching of critical race theory.

 A raucous school board meeting in Loudoun County was recessed in June 2021 and resulted in the arrest of a father whose 15-year-old daughter had been sexually assaulted in a high school girls bathroom by a male student.
 Prosecutors later said the attacker was wearing a dress but did not characterize his gender identity.

 Garland’s order came six days after Biden received a letter from the National School Boards Association asking "for federal law enforcement and other assistance to deal with the growing number of threats of violence and acts of intimidation occurring across the nation."
 The association said the uprisings "could be the the equivalent of domestic terrorism," a claim it subsequently retracted.

 Garland's order did not direct localities to increase police presence at school board meetings or make arrests — local decisions that the attorney general does not control.
 An accompanying justice department news release said the order would establish training to help school board members "understand the type of behavior that constitutes threats, how to report threatening conduct to the appropriate law enforcement agencies, and how to capture and preserve evidence of threatening conduct to aid in the investigation and prosecution of these crimes."